RexsRexs/P.U.L.S.E-Assistant/README.md

 "vosksystem_python" and "pyttsx3system_python" is our TTS and STT folders there will be documentation for booth of the libraies under here: https://pypi.org/project/pyttsx3/ https://pypi.org/project/vosk/

+P.U.L.S.E stands for Protective, Usefull, Learning, Secure, Engine.
+And is a assistant that you can integrate with all things you want it to work with.
+I have made this project open-source so that you can modify and play with it's code.

 JadeAI is focussed on that it should could work without internet and will be tested serveral times.
 JadeAI will be stress tested etc and there will be a file for more information about that.